shubhamkale119/aws-cloud-interview-questions/README.md

 # Elastic Load Balancer
 - It is a managed load balancer
 - It distribute traffic to multiple instances

+# Auto Scaling Group
+- Create first launch template for AMI which has took backup from ec2 instance
+- Create ASG and then add that launch template and define desired maximum and minimum instance number